 ARCH 355 Archaeology Field School (1)

-This four- to six-week summer archaeology field school provides intensive, on-site training in the archaeological methods and techniques in conjunction with the Ness of Brodgar archaeology project, a joint project led by Orkney College, The University of the Highlands and Islands, and Willamette University.
-The Ness of Brodgar sites is a Neolithic ceremonial complex situated on a thin promontory between two lakes and the megalithic stone circles of the Ring of Brodgar and Stones of Stenness.
-The excavation emphasizes a holistic approach to archaeological inquiry.
-As such, in addition to daily instruction on excavation theory, technique and recovery, course lectures and fieldwork will emphasize a variety of topics including topographical and geophysical survey techniques, stratigraphy, ceramic typology, geomorphology, paleobotany, and the archaeology of the Orkney Islands.
-Visits to regional archaeological sites and museums will provide a broad cultural and historical background of the archaeology of the region.
+This four- to six-week summer archaeology field school provides intensive, on-site training in the archaeological methods and techniques in conjunction with the Ness of Brodgar archaeology project.
+The course is run in cooperation with Orkney College, The University of the Highlands and Islands.
+The Ness of Brodgar site is a Neolithic ceremonial complex situated on a thin promontory between two lakes and the megalithic stone circles of the Ring of Brodgar and Stones of Stenness.
+The field school emphasizes a holistic approach to archaeological inquiry.
+As such, in addition to daily instruction on excavation theory, technique and recovery, course lectures and fieldwork will emphasize a variety of topics including topographical and geophysical survey techniques, stratigraphy, ceramic topology, geomorphology, palebotany, and the archaeology of the Orkney Islands.
+Visits to regional archaeological sites and museums will provide a broad cultural and historical background of the archaeology in the region.

 - Offering: Annually